Derongan/derongan.github.io/_posts/2023-01-04-lion-amigurumi.md

 If you decide to make this pattern, I would love it if you could share it on instagram and tag/mention me!
 My username is [@derongan](https://instagram.com/derongan).

+Please do not sell or redistribute this pattern.
+Feel free to make for personal use or to sell, but please link back to this site if you do the latter.

 ## Supplies
 * Yellow yarn (Bernat Baby Blanket in Buttercup)
 * Brown yarn (Bernat Baby Blanket in Baby Sand)